Episode 325: Project Management Coaching and Mentoring - A How-To Guide (Free)

 - Helping people connect

-- Helping out on social media
+- Helping out on social media for project managers

 - Writing recommendations